gregorhd/mapcompare/README.md

 The short-listed libraries were then compared along these indicators:

-1.	the quality of documentation based on a element-wise juxtaposition of documentation ‘elements’ and a sample of applicable code examples consulted to implement the common visualisation task;
+1.	the range of documentation based on a juxtaposition of documentation ‘elements’ and a sample of applicable code examples consulted to implement the common visualisation task;

 2.	the complexity of the syntax as measured by the total number of lines of code of a ‘reduced code’ version required to reproduce the map template, excluding comments and blank lines;

-3.	the ability to reproduce the map template including map elements such as a legend and basemap;
+3.	the ability to reproduce the map template including map elements such as a categorical legend and basemap;

 4.	resource requirements (output file size and, for interactive visualisations, a subjective assessment of ‘responsiveness’ on pan and zoom);